Getting Around Hue - Local Transport Guide

 Is it safe to use public transport in Hue?

-How do I get from Phu Bai Airport to Hue city center?
+How do I get from the airport to the city centre in Hue?